ouzlimnadir/intro-python/day_01/lessons/00-setup_environment.md

 <h1 align="center">Set up your environment</h1>

 ## Requirements
-Before starting using the project you need to have the following requrirements:
+Before starting to use the project you need to have the following requirements:
 ```
 - Github account
 - Git